Donald Trump Descending Into 'Madness,' 'Raging,' 'Volatile' Say Friends And Aides In Interviews With WaPo

 On Saturday, Trump alarmed some members of the press corps when he made a “joke” about California Representative Maxine Waters, who has repeatedly called for Trump’s impeachment.
 Trump said that Waters needed an “IQ test,” a quip that was quickly condemned as “racist,” because the African-American Waters was the only one of the numerous Democrats insulted by Trump at Saturday’s Washington Gridiron Dinner whose intelligence was derided by Trump.

-In another alarming statement, Trump made what was later described as a “joke,” in which he appeared to suggest making himself president for life, following the example of China’s leader Xi Jingping, after Xi took steps to consolidate his power in China and remain in office there indefinitely.
+In another alarming statement, Trump made what was later described as a “joke,” in which he appeared to suggest making himself president for life, following the example of China’s leader Xi Jinping, after Xi took steps to consolidate his power in China and remain in office there indefinitely.

 Read the entire Washington Post report on Trump’s “madness” by visiting this link.